ctrf-io/ctrf/docs/reporters/playwright.md

 ---
 sidebar_position: 2
 title: Playwright
-description: A Playwright JSON test reporter to create test reports that follow the CTRF standard.
+description: A Playwright JSON test results report
 ---
 A Playwright JSON test reporter to create test reports that follow the CTRF standard.